Ninjaklone/saas-billing-db/docs/design_decisions.md

 `invoices` and `api_usage_events` are the only two tables that grow without bound.
 Every other table — tenants, plans, users, subscriptions — has a natural ceiling: the number of customers.
 Invoices and usage events accumulate indefinitely and are the correct candidates.
+Its always a good idea to figure out such tables during the planning/business requirements phase of a project.

 ---